giorginolab/vmd_diffusion_coefficient/doc/README.md

 See instructions [here](https://gist.github.com/tonigi/a9cfaf7642a7fbc13293).

 **NOTE: This code comes without any warranty of fitness for any use.
-It is UNSUPPORTED.
-After you download it, you are on your own.** By downloading the software you agree to comply with the terms of the
+It is UNSUPPORTED.** By downloading the software you agree to comply with the terms of the
 3-clause BSD license.